Since our book A Recipe for Life by the Doctor’s Dietitian came out my clients have been asking about the process we took with creating recipes.

 Over the next few months some blogs will be dedicated to the process of creating recipes that are not only healthy and tasty but easy on the wallet.
 I welcome your thoughts and ideas along the way.

 A client came in for her appointment last week raving about the White Chicken Chili she looks forward to and savors once a year at a friend’s holiday gathering.
-We have 2 chili recipes in the book – a vegetarian and spicy meat chili but I was intrigued by another type of chili.
+We have 2 chili recipes in A Recipe for Life – a vegetarian and spicy meat chili but I was intrigued by another type of chili.

 How do you come up with a white chili that is not high fat and has a good protein to carbohydrate ratio for those with insulin resistance and/or diabetes?
 I discussed the idea with Jeffrey that night and he researched some recipes and came up with a possible list of ingredients.